The Team

 Founders

 Katya and Dani met in an ashram in South India.
-Both had a very similar vision and share the same values and practice yoga as a way of life.
-They enjoy being able to share their practice with everyone who comes to the house.
+Both had a very similar vision and share the same values, the yoga and mindfulness practice as a way of life.
+They enjoy sharing their practice and the teachings that inspire them the most with all those who visit the house.

 Katya y Daniel | Fundadores Casa Cuadrau